When does your season take place?

 I want to play goalie.
 What equipment do I need?

 Box lacrosse goalies are equipped similarly to hockey goalie.
 Full chest and arm protector, goalie pants, box lacrosse goalie leg guards, helmet, gloves, cup and a stick.
 Visit our Equipment page for more info.
+Basic level goalie equipment is available for use for new goalies.
+Goalies providing their own Cat 3 legal equipment will get a discount due to the high cost of equipment (~$1500)

 How do I get on a team if I am new to the MABLL?